GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 Where $d$ is the number of days overdue this financial year.

-So if the product has been overdue for 5 days throughout the entire financial year so far, the Timeliness will be 98.63%.
+For example, if the product has been overdue for 5 days, the Timeliness will be 98.63%.

 ## Algorithm for Currency

-In the **Products** table, the 'Is current' data is calculated automatically by our system based on the date that the data was last published.
+In the **Products** table, the ' data is calculated automatically by our system based on the date that the data was last published.
 Internal staff can learn the [technical details of how DEA Currency is calculated][CurrencyInternalDoc].

 The 'Is current' data is not available in the **Additional products** table due to technical limitations.